A Unified Review of Deep Learning for Automated Medical Coding: Introduction

-The International Classification of Diseases (ICD) system, maintained by the World Health Organization (WHO), is one of the most widely-used coding system, adopted in countries across the globe.
+Clinical notes are usually annotated with standardized statistical codes to facilitate information management.
+Different diagnosis classification systems utilize various medical coding systems.
+The International Classification of Diseases (ICD) system, maintained by the World Health Organization (WHO), is one of the most widely-used coding systems adopted in countries across the globe\footnote{\url{https://www.who.int/standards/classifications/classification-of-diseases}}.
+The ICD system transforms diseases, symptoms, signs, and treatment procedures into standard medical codes.

+It has been widely used for clinical data analysis, automated medical decision support~\cite{choi2016doctor}, billing, and medical insurance reimbursement~\cite{park2000accuracy}.

 Specific versions of ICD include ICD-9, ICD-9-CM, ICD-10, and ICD-11.
 Most ICD-9 codes consist of three digits to the left of a decimal point and one or two digits to the right.
-Some ICD-9 codes have ``V" or ``E" in front of the digits, representing preventive health services and environmental causes of health problems.
+Some ICD-9 codes have ``V'' or ``E'' in front of the digits, representing preventive health services and environmental causes of health problems.
 Figure~\ref{fig:example} shows a fragment of the patient's clinical note with ICD-9-CM codes assigned.
-The ICD-9-CM created by the US National Center for Health Statistics (NCHS) is an adaptation of ICD-9 codes used in the United States.
+The ICD-9-CM created by the US National Center for Health Statistics (NCHS) adapts ICD-9 codes used in the United States.
+The first three characters of ICD-10 codes define the category, and the next three digits describe the etiology, anatomic site, severity, and other vital information.
+The latest ICD version is ICD-11, which will become effective in 2022, while older versions such as ICD-9, ICD-9-CM, and ICD-10 are also concurrently used.

-Accurate medical code assignment plays a vital role in patients' paperwork such as hospital records, medical charts, visit summaries, and bills to ensure patients get proper treatment and are charged appropriately and avoid unnecessary testing and treatments~\cite{campbell2001systematic,stanfill2010systematic}.
-It helps statistics collection such as health statistics and causes of death.
-Moreover, on the patient side, medical coding delivers standardized treatment aligned with specific insurance codes to help patients get insurance reimbursement for medical expenses.
-Manual code assignment by a trained human coder is labor-intensive and error-prone~\cite{hsia1988accuracy,farzandipour2010effective}.
-Incorrect coding can lead to adverse consequences such as billing mistakes and mistreatment.
-Thus, intelligent automated coding systems are developed as a recommendation system to empower human coders to allocate correct medical codes to clinical notes.
+Other widely used medical condition classification systems include the Clinical Classifications Software (CCS) and Hierarchical Condition Category (HCC) coding.
+It is worth noting that CCS and HCC are derived directly from ICD codes and serve as specialized, broader categorizations within the ICD framework, tailored for specific purposes.